-A. Draw an oval with a horizontal & vertical line through the center crossing each other.
+- Draw an oval with a horizontal and vertical line through the center crossing each other.

-B. Next, draw in the top lip.
+- Next, draw in the top lip.
 Being that the lips are smiling, they will appear to be a bit thinner than the above examples because the lips are stretched.
 With that being said draw the top lip closer to the center horizontal line.
 The bow will also be a bit more extended as well.
-Remember to draw the guidelines for the bow.

-E. Begin drawing the teeth.
-Draw a slight curve right below the bottom of the top lip.
-This will be the gum line.
-Next, draw 4–5 lines on each side of that center line.
+- Begin drawing the teeth.
+Draw 4–5 lines on each side of the center line.
 The further your lines are to the back, the closer the lines should be.
 This shows that the teeth are receding.

-G. Erase the guideline for the teeth, then start shading in the mouth with your pencil, using the lighter tone (#4) for the teeth (FYI- the teeth should NOT be white).
+- Start shading in the mouth with your pencil, using the lighter tone (#4) for the teeth (FYI, the teeth should NOT be white).

-H. Blend, blend, blend!
-When you finish blending the teeth, lift some of the tones from the teeth with your eraser until you get as close to white as you can.
+- Blend, blend, blend!
+When you finish blending the teeth, lift some of the tones from the teeth with your eraser until you get as close to white (#5) as you can.
 This small touch of white indicates the gloss of the teeth.

 Key Points to Remember

-- Start with an oval when drawing the lips at the front view, ¾ view & the smile
+- Start with an oval when drawing the lips at the front view, 3/4 view, and the smile.

-- When drawing the lips in ¾ view, divide the oval into 4 equal parts
+- When drawing the lips in 3/4 view, divide the oval into four equal parts.

-- Remember when blending the teeth never make them white, but a shade darker (#4 on the value scale).
+- Remember when blending the teeth, never make them white; make them a shade darker (#4 on the value scale).
 Only create a hint of white for the gloss.

-- Don’t be hard on yourself & have fun!
+- Don’t be hard on yourself, and have fun!